nbanholzer/pintos-p3-1/DOC_P3.md

 >> that much of their implementation can be shared.
 Explain why your
 >> implementation either does or does not share much of the code for
 >> the two situations.
+It shares almost all of the same code - as mentioned above, they operate in nearly the exact same way.
+The only different is adding a flag to the supplemental page table entry to differentiate between the two, as they operate differently on eviction.

 			   SURVEY QUESTIONS
 			   ================